 Until now you have been given little choice about the subjects you study in school.
 That is about to change.
 Although you have to continue with a core curriculum in Key Stage 4, you can also express a preference for up to four optional subjects.
 Please note, expressing a preference for a particular option does not guarantee that you will be able to study it.
-What you take will be influenced by your own preferences, your parents' preferences, the school's knowledge of you as a student and practical resource limitations.
+What you take will also be influenced by your parents' preferences, the school's knowledge of you as a student and practical resource limitations.

 It is important that you think carefully about your preferred options at Key Stage 4, as they can influence your choices when you finish school.
-For example, you may already intend to continue your education in our Sixth Form, or in a local college, and the subjects you choose now could affect what courses you can undertake in 2020.
+For example, you may already intend to continue your education in our Sixth Form, or in a local college, and the subjects you choose now could affect what courses you can undertake in 2021.
 Alternatively, you may want to begin training for a specific career, in which case you might benefit from choosing a vocational subject that can lead to further training in this area.
-The Government has introduced changes recently that mean that almost all students will have to use one of their options to choose between History, Geography, French or Spanish (see page 3).
+Government policy means almost all students will have to use one of their options to choose between History, Geography, French, Spanish Separate Science or Computer Science. (see page 3).
 Students can opt to study more than one of these subjects, if they wish.
 All our courses lead to qualifications that are of relevance to future education, training and employment.